SSL versus TLS – What’s the difference?

 What happens if I do not select either one?

 If neither SSL nor TLS is used, then the communications between you and the server can quickly become a party line for eavesdroppers.
 Your data and login information are sent in plain text for anyone to see; there is no guarantee that the server you connect to is not some middle man or interloper.
 For more on this, see the case for email security.

 Does LuxSci support these security protocols?

-SSL is the basis of client-server security used by LuxSci for all of our services.
-We offer a variety of ports for connecting securely to POP, IMAP, and SMTP over both SSL and TLS in addition to the standard insecure ports, and we offer them free of charge.
-LuxSci also offers MySQL, LDAP and WebMail over SSL and provides SSL for web hosting clients.
+SSL/TLS form the basis of client-server security used by LuxSci for all of its services.
+Our web servers do not support SSL v3.0 and support TLS v1.2.
+We use only strong, NIST-recommend ciphers for compliance reasons.
+We offer a variety of ports for connecting securely to POP, IMAP, and SMTP using both implicit and explicit methods for establishing TLS encryption.
+LuxSci also offers WebMail over SSL and provides SSL for web hosting clients.

-To ensure the integrity and security of your data, LuxSci strongly recommends taking advantage of our secure capabilities.
-See also our Case for Email Security for complete details on the general insecurity of email and what can be done about it.
+To ensure the integrity and security of your data, LuxSci strongly recommends taking advantage of our secure capabilities, such as the enforced use of PGP, S/MIME, TLS, and email Escrow protocols.